SomeoneElseOSM/SomeoneElse-map/about.md

 ## Is this map up to date?

-Apart from the places shown at very low zoom levels, the data that this map uses is updated from OpenStreetMap data every few minutes.
+Apart from the places shown at very low zoom levels, the data that the raster map uses is updated from OpenStreetMap data every few minutes.
 Depending on what you're looking at, changes will either appear very nearly immediately (when you're zoomed in) or in a few days (zoomed out).
 Nothing should be more than about 4 days old, though you may see cached tiles (either in your browser or from the server, while a new tile is being created).

-The map is completely reloaded every time there are minor style changes; typically this is once or twice a month.
+The raster map is completely reloaded every time there are minor style changes; typically this is once or twice a month.

 ## Something's wrong, how do I fix it?